chibisnorlax/acnhbeginners/walkthrough/day 1.md

 ![Fruit Trees](/acnhbeginners/assets/fruittrees.png)

 - After you place your tent and your villagers have theirs placed, Tom nook will give you some tasks to learn how to gather materials.
 You will need to collect **10 tree branches** and some fruit!
-  - Press "A" while facing a tree to shake it.
+  - Press <span class="icon-A"></span> while facing a tree to shake it.
 If there is fruit on the tree, then the fruit will fall down.
 If there isn't, then branches, wasps, or coins have a chance of falling out of the tree.
-Press "Y" to pick up things on the ground.
+Press <span class="icon-Y"></span> to pick up things on the ground.

 ## Party time + naming your island
 - After completing the objectives, Tom Nook will hold a party in the plaza.
 When you are finished celebrating, head to your tent and lay down in your cot to sleep.
 A special character will visit you in your dreams to give you some words of wisdom :)